melsagin/book-api-project/README.md

     -  **BOOK_API_KEY** bilginizi config.py içerisine ekleyin

 ## Kurulum
-* Depoyu klonlayın:
++ Depoyu klonlayın:
     - `git clone https://github.com/melsagin/book-api-project.git`

-* Gerekli Python paketlerini yükleyin:
++ Gerekli Python paketlerini yükleyin:
     - `pip install -r requirements.txt`

+## Dosyaların İçeriği

 # Google Book API
 This Python code is a project aiming to perform web scraping using the Book API with the help of the client library.
 The project is designed to retrieve, process, and visualize data from Google Books.